 One of the most basic tasks in most applications in scientific computing is the necessity to provide a basic set of routines dealing with the linear algebra subtasks.
 Due to the foresight of a couple of developers in the mid 1970s this is a rather easy task, as long as the involved linear operators can be represented as dense matrices.
 Then, the related functions and solutions are usually well approximated by simple vectors in \mathbb{R}^n , or \mathbb{C}^n .
 The basic operations that are required in this case have been grouped in three classes, the so-called levels, in the basic linear algebra subroutines (BLAS) library introduced in Section 6.4.1.
-Those levels are eigenvalue computation, matrix factorizations and similar calculations, is implemented in a set of routines gathered in the linear algebra package (LAPACK).
-We will briefly sketch its content in Section 6.4.2.
-There exist several implementations of these two libraries.
-The main reference implementation is hosted at http://www.netlib.org.
-It provides source codes for both libraries that can be compiled on basically any machine.
-Hardware manufacturers have started early to provide their own implementations.
-The most well known one today is probably the Intel® Math Kernel Library2 (MKL) that contains optimized versions of both libraries.
-Also AMD has an own implementation called AMD Core Math Library3 (ACML).
+Those levels are

 - basic vector operations,

-- matrix-vector operations,
+- · matrix-vector operations,

-- and matrix-matrix operations.
+- · and matrix-matrix operations.